 - Boomers want to remain in their homes during retirement, but four in 10 expect home equity to make up more than 60% of their household’s wealth when they retire.

 Manulife Bank believes many Canadians could save money, become debt-free sooner and achieve more of their financial goals by managing debt more effectively.

 Effective debt management is a key contributor to financial health.
 By conducting surveys and research into debt management, we’d like to:

 - Inform and encourage public discussion of consumer debt in a way that helps people understand the role that debt plays in their financial health.

 - Educate Canadian consumers on effective debt management by providing information and insights.

 - Encourage Canadians to discuss debt management with their families and financial advisors, and look for ways to manage their debt more effectively.

-The Manulife Bank of Canada poll surveyed 2,373 Canadian homeowners in all provinces between the ages of 20 and 59 with household income of more than $50,000.
-The survey was conducted online by Research House between February 3 and February 20, 2016.
+The Manulife Bank of Canada poll surveyed 2,372 Canadian homeowners in all provinces between ages 20 to 69 with household income of $50,000 or more.
+The survey was conducted online by Environics Research between June 28 and July 8, 2016.
 National results were weighted by province, income and age.